 Jim Grobe (@BUFootball) Jim Grobe, the 2006 AP Coach of the Year, is Baylor University’s new head football coach, and he joined us on Episode 56 to share some insight into the Bears’ upcoming season.
 Grobe also detailed what the first two months have been like on campus, dealing with an aggressive press and a volatile situation, overcoming the scepticism of players and leading what he describes as the “hardest-working team I’ve ever been a part of.”

 Justise Winslow (@IAmJustise) Justise is a forward playing for the Miami Heat of the NBA, but before that, he was an NCAA National Champion with Duke in 2015, and a three-time state champion at St. John’s School, and a top-flight Houston basketball product.
-He joined us in Episode 49 to talk about life in the NBA and his quest to become the face of the Heat franchise.
+He joined us in Episode 49 and Episode 98 to talk about life in the NBA, his quest to become the face of the Heat franchise and his Houston-based basketball camp.

 Howard Beck (@HowardBeck) Beck is a 20-year veteran NBA writer with the New York Times and Bleacher Report, and he joined us in Episode 90 to reveal his NBA MVP ballot and offer a national perspective on the NBA Playoffs and the Houston Rockets.